-- a) Securities premium reserve represents premium received on equity shares issued which can be used on accordance with the provisions of the Companies Act, 2013 for specified purposes. - b) Retained earnings are the profits that the company has earned till date less any transfers to general reserve, statutory reserve, impairment reserve, dividends or other distributions to the shareholders. - c) Impairment reserve represent reserve created as per Income Recognition, Asset Classification and Provisioning (IRACP) provided under RBI/2019-20/170 DOR (NBFC).
+- a) Securities premium reserve represents premium received on equity shares issued which can be used on accordance with the provisions of the Act, 2013 for specified purposes. - b) Capital reserve on acquisitions/ disposals represents reserves created on acquisition / disposal of subsidiaries without loss of control. - c) Retained earnings are the profits that the Group has earned till date less any transfers to general reserve, impairment reserve, statutory reserve, dividends or other distributions to the shareholders. - d) Initial corpus is corpus contributed by the Group for setting up of a Trust under SARFAESI Act for acquisition of account under distressed credit business. - e) Stock options oustanding account (net of deferred stock option expenses) relates to the stock options granted by the Group to employees under an Employee Stock Option Plan (refer note no.40). - f) Impairment allowance reserve represents reserve created in accordance with the Reserve Bank of India (RBI) circular no. RBI/2019-20/170 DOR(NBFC).CC.PD.No.109/22.10.106/2019-20 dated March 13, 2020 on implementation of Indian Accounting Standard.
+The balance in the 'Impairment Reserve' shall not be reckoned for regulatory capital.
+Further, no withdrawals are permitted from this reserve without prior permission from the Department of Supervision, RBI. - 23.2 During the year, Impairment Reserve has been created in accordance with Income Recognition, Asset Classification and Provisioning (IRACP) provided under RBI /2019-20/ 170 DOR (NBFC).
 CC.
 PD.
-No.109/22.10.106/2019-20 dated March 13, 2020 on Implementation of Indian Accounting Standards.
-The balance in the 'Impairment Reserve' shall not be reckoned for regulatory capital.
-Further, no withdrawals are permitted from this reserve without prior permission from the Department of Supervision, RBI. - d) Stock options outstanding account (net of deferred stock option expenses) relates to the stock options granted by the Company to its employees under Employee Stock Option Plan (Refer note 45)
+No. 109/ 22.10.106/2019-20 dated March 13, 2020.
+Total provision as required under the extant RBI guidelines for Non Performing Advances is ₹ 239.83 crore.